apache/sling-site/src/main/jbake/content/documentation/getting-started/discover-sling-in-15-minutes.md

 tags=tutorials
 ~~~~~~

-The Sling Launchpad is a ready-to-run Sling configuration, providing an embedded JCR content repository and web server, a selection of Sling components, documentation and examples.
-The Launchpad makes it easy to get started with Sling and to develop script-based applications.
+The Sling Launchpad is a ready-to-run Sling configuration, providing an embedded content
+ repository, a web server, a selection of Sling modules, documentation and examples.
+The
+  Launchpad makes it easy to get started with Sling and to develop script-based applications.

 This page will help you get started with the Launchpad.
-Fifteen minutes should be enough to get an overview of what Sling does.
+Fifteen minutes should be enough
+ to get an overview of what Sling does.

-While simple to run and understand, the Launchpad is a full-featured instance of Sling, an example configuration that we have created with the most common modules and configurations.
-The full functionality of Sling is available by loading additional Sling (or custom) OSGi bundles as needed, using the Launchpad's web-based OSGi management console.
+While simple to run and understand, the Launchpad is a full-featured instance of Sling,
+ an example configuration that we have created with the most common modules and configurations.
+ The full functionality of Sling is available by loading additional Sling modules as needed.

 [TOC]